 Adjusting the discrimination knob so nails and junk you pass by the coil won’t make a sound.

 Don’t forget to take your watch and rings off; otherwise, nothing changes, and you’ll get confused.

-This is a good idea to do this to learn about the detector.
+This is an excellent idea to do this to learn about the detector.
 However, I didn’t want to waste my time learning the easy way.

-This detector is extremely lightweight, runs on just two nine-volt batteries, and is very easy to use.
+This detector is exceptionally lightweight, runs on just two nine-volt batteries, and is very easy to use.